PL1521/RetroRampage/README.md

 # RetroRampage
 A simple arcade game

+**Instructions**: For Mac, install XQuartz.
+For Linux, install OpenGL and freeGLUT.

 **Objective**: Complete all levels by collecting all blue crystals on each level.
 For speedrunners, try to do so with the highest score possible.

 The user can perform the following movements:<br />